CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators-theory/references-lists-and-overviews/vehicles/vehicle-drive-model-data-record.md

 ## Vehicle Records: Performance

-The root of vehicle data and information is under the gamedataVehicle_Record, and those entries generally follow the name pattern `Vehicle.v_{vehicle_name}`.
+The root of vehicle data and information is under the gamedataVehicle_Record, and those entries generally follow the name pattern `Vehicle.{vehicle_name}`.
 Below is a high-level sketch of the tree of this structure, insofar relevant for the vehicle performance.
 Here is [the full overview](../../../for-mod-creators-theory/references-lists-and-overviews/vehicles/vehicle-record.md).

 <!-- TODO: Revisit, this is not a correct formatting -->
 ```yaml